bobaseb/energetically-coherent-computation/index.md

 - energetic basis of
 - visual snow as manifestation of energy dynamics

+Phase space dynamics
+- and criticality
+- in conscious systems
+- relationship to consciousness
+- role in local-to-global transitions

+Phase synchronization
+- maintaining coherent states
+- role in consciousness

 Phenomenal consciousness
 - qualitative aspects of
 - subjective nature of